near/NEPs/text/0000-view-change-method.md

 [motivation]: #motivation

-From the feedback we received it seems that developers are confused by the results they get from view calls, which are mainly caused by the context variables such as `signer_account_id`, `current_account_id`, `attached_deposit` do not make sense in a view call.
+From the feedback we received it seems that developers are confused by the results they get from view calls, which are mainly caused by the fact that some binding methods such as `signer_account_id`, `current_account_id`, `attached_deposit` do not make sense in a view call.
 To avoid such confusion and create better developer experience, it is better if those context variables are prohibited in view calls.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Among context variables, some do make sense in a view call, such as `block_index`, while the majority does not.
-Here we explicitly list the variables are not allowed in a view call and, in case they are invoked, the contract will panic with `Context variable <context_variable> is not allowed in view calls`.
+Among binding methods that we expose from nearcore, some do make sense in a view call, such as `block_index`, while the majority does not.
+Here we explicitly list the methods are not allowed in a view call and, in case they are invoked, the contract will panic with

-The only allowed context variables are:
+`Context variable <context_variable> is not allowed in view calls`.

+The following methods are prohibited:
+    - `signer_account_id`
+    - `signer_account_pk`
+    - `predecessor_account_id`
+    - `attached_deposit`
-    - `block_index`
+    - `prepaid_gas`
-    - `storage_usage`
+    - `used_gas`

-All others are prohibited.

 From the developer perspective, if they want to call view functions from command line on some contract, they would just call `near view <contractName> <methodName> [args]`.
 If they are building an app and want to call a view function from the